-In accordance with Saudi Arabian Banking Control Law and the Articles of Association of the Bank, a minimum of 25% of the annual net income is required to be transferred to a statutory reserve until this reserve equals the paid up capital of the Bank.
-Accordingly, SAR 441 million has been transferred from 2023 net income (2022: SAR 377 million from net income).
+In accordance with Saudi Arabian Banking Control Law and the by laws of the Bank, a minimum of 25% of the annual net income is required to be transferred to a statutory reserve until this reserve equals the paid-up capital of the Bank.
+Accordingly, SAR 489.5 million has been transferred from 2024 net income (2023: SAR 441 million from net income).
 The statutory reserve is not currently available for distribution.